302nd Infantry Division: Dieppe raid

 An Allied amphibious raid, to determine if a large landing could be attempted, was made at Dieppe, France on 19 August 1942.
 The Allies suffered heavy losses with men and tanks strewn over the beach along with landing craft.
 The operation painted a grim picture for any future Allied incursion.
 A German major observed, 'I have not witnessed images more terrible.
 In one landing craft the entire crew of about forty men had been wiped out by a direct hit.
 On the water we could see bits of wrecks, ships in ruins, corpses floating and soldiers wrestling with death.
 In Paris there was jubilation.
 The enemy's operation was smashed in just over nine hours!'

 Over 6,000 troops landed at Dieppe (mainly Canadians) and less than 2,500 of them succeeded in returning to Britain afterwards.
 The Germans suffered a coastal battery damaged, 48 Luftwaffe planes destroyed, and approximately 600 casualties.

 This first combat led to the division being nicknamed the "Dieppe division".
-In October 1942 the division was reorganized as the 302nd Infantry Division (with improved mobility and offensive capabilities), and after a few additional months serving as a reserve in France and was transferred to the Eastern Front in early 1943 to help shore up the line after the German defeat in the Battle of Stalingrad.
+In October 1942 the division was reorganized as the 302nd Infantry Division, with improved mobility and offensive capabilities.
+After a few additional months serving as a reserve in France, it was transferred to the Eastern Front in early 1943 to help shore up the line after the German defeat in the Battle of Stalingrad.